Apurva-Jyoti-paul/webSearch/readme.md

 ## About the project:

-Glugle is a fully functional search engine made using Python Programming Language.
+This is a fully functional search engine made using Python Programming Language.
 It displays search results based on a textual search query.
 MongoDB is used as database in the project.
 Several python libraries including BeautifulSoup, Pymongo and Requests are utilized and the web application is created using Flask.

 ## Project Architecture:
 ![architecture](images/architecture-glugle.png)